 In May 1994, the Company entered into agreements with certain of its executive officers and other employees whereby the Company loaned \$484,989 to them to fund their purchase, on the open market, of shares of the Company Common Stock.
 These borrowings are evidenced by secured promissory notes, are due in five years from the date of the advance together with simple interest calculated at a local bank's prevailing interest rate for loans of this nature, and are secured by a pledge of the purchased stock.
 None of these loans exceeded \$60,000.
 With the exception of Mr. Firehammer, who received loans amounting to \$42,875, neither the Company's chief executive officer nor any of the other named officers received loans as declared herein.
-As a result of the Company's restructuring efforts and other termination of certain executive officers and other employees of the Company through March 31, 1997, \$331,817 of these loans were forgiven (with the purchased stock being retained by the borrowers) and \$69,782 of these loans were repaid, all in accordance with the terms of the loans.
+As a result of the Company's restructuring efforts and other terminations of certain executive officers and other employees of the Company, through December 31, 1998, \$374,692 of these loans were forgiven in accordance with the terms of the loans (with the purchased stock being retained by the borrowers), including